 - Chia seeds

-Why Certified Gluten Free Oats Are Important
+Why Using Certified Gluten Free Oats is Important

 It is really important to know that when you are on a gluten free diet, it is critical to ensure that the oats you use are certified gluten free.
 Cross contamination is a huge issue for oats and I don’t want anyone to get sick!!
 Our family loves Trader Joe’s Oats and Bob’s Red Mill Rolled Oats.
 Both are certified gluten free and nobody in our family has ever reacted to them.